koliajaykr/akkoli/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am an Assistant Professor at the [Vishwakarma University](https://www.vupune.ac.in/).
+I am an educator at the [Nalanda Academy](https://nalanda-academy.org/).

 I like to teach research methodology and data science using [R](https://www.r-project.org/).
 My research work is about sustainable consumption and waste.